Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/vault-door-4.md

 ### Write a Python decoder

-Python understands hexadecimal numbers out-of-the-box if the are `0x`-prefixed.
+Python understands hexadecimal numbers out-of-the-box if they are `0x`-prefixed.
 However, octal numbers needs to be `0o`-prefixed.
 So the third row of the `myBytes` values need to be fixed.

 Lets write a small python script to re-create the flag